 Reception is open from 8:30am to 6pm Monday to Friday.

-Surgery appointments are available on weekdays from 09.00 to 16.30 and can be booked at reception or by telephone.
-You may consult any of the doctors or the nurse in the practice.
+Surgery appointments are available on weekdays from 09.00 to 17.00 and can be booked at reception or by telephone.
+We would encourage during the pandemic that your initial contact is by

 All consultations are by appointment only.

 If you call for a doctor's appointment in the morning you will be offered a telephone 'triage' appointment by the reception staff.
 They will take your name and telephone number and a brief outline of the reason why you need an appointment.
 A doctor will then ring you as soon as possible.
 Please be patient as it may mean that they are unable to call until the end of the morning or early afternoon depending on demand.

 Telephone triage and telephone consultations aim to improve access to care.
 As the number of patient contacts in general practice steadily rises and the nature of healthcare becomes increasingly complex, it is perhaps not surprising that many practices view triage as a way of safely managing the increasing demand while also meeting patients’ understandable desires for a timely response to their requests for urgent healthcare.
 The purpose of triage is to ensure that the patient is referred to the most suitable clinician for the appropriate level of care within an acceptable period of time.

 If, during your telephone triage appointment, the doctor would like to see you , they will ask you to attend the practice at an assigned time in the afternoon.

 If you are a temporary resident (less than 3 months) or a holiday maker in Dunoon, you may call the surgery if you need medical assistance during our opening hours.
 We will endeavour to fit you in to see a doctor or nurse, but there are two other surgeries in Dunoon who may be able to help you if all our appointment slots are full.